Taissa Farmiga: 2015–2016: Rise to prominence in mainstream film

 Farmiga starred in three films that premiered at the 2015 South by Southwest: the first was Todd Strauss-Schulson's critically-acclaimed horror comedy The Final Girls, in which she portrayed the lead role of final girl Max Cartwright, which earned her a Fright Meter Award nomination.
 The second was Hannah Fidell's heavily improvised romantic drama 6 Years, in which she starred as Melanie Clark.
 The third and final film was Pippa Bianco's short drama Share, in which she played Krystal Williams, a teenager who returns to school after an explicit video of her sexual assault goes viral.
-Her performances in all these films were lauded, and Farmiga was listed as one of the breakout stars of the festival.
+Her performances in all these films were acclaimed, and Farmiga was listed as one of the breakout stars of the festival.

 Farmiga next appeared as Karen McClaren, a young journalist who gets caught up in the hunt for a serial killer, in ABC's short-lived crime drama series Wicked City (2015).
-On filming the series, she stated that "There's neon lights and billboards and clubs, and it just feels so fun – even though there's a seedy underbelly to it."
+On filming the series, she stated that, "There's neon lights and billboards and clubs, and it just feels so fun – even though there's a seedy underbelly to it."
 The series received mixed reviews from critics, and due to low ratings was cancelled after three episodes, with the remaining unaired episodes later debuting on Hulu.

 In 2016, she made her stage debut as Shelly in the Off-Broadway revival of Sam Shepard's drama Buried Child, also starring Ed Harris and Amy Madigan.
 She then starred opposite Ethan Hawke and John Travolta in the Ti West-directed revenge Western film In a Valley of Violence, playing a motormouthed young innkeeper who befriends Hawke's character.
 The film premiered at the 2016 South by Southwest, and was met with positive reviews.
 Farmiga made her voice acting debut as the superhero Raven in DC Comics' Justice League vs. Teen Titans, directed by Sam Liu, which premiered at the 2016 WonderCon, and thereafter returned to American Horror Story for the sixth season of the series, Roanoke, where she guest starred as Sophie Green in the November 2016 episode "Chapter 9".
 Farmiga next co-starred as Sarah Bransford in Warren Beatty's ensemble romantic comedy-drama Rules Don't Apply, which premiered at the 2016 AFI Fest to mixed reviews.
 The project reunited Farmiga with her Buried Child co-stars Harris and Madigan, who portray her character's parents in the film.